HumanSignal/label-studio-evalme/README.md

 loader.refresh()
 ```

-You can load data from file exported from [Label Studio](https://labelstud.io/guide/api.html#Export-annotations):
+You can also load data from exported annotation files from Label Studio, exported using [the API](https://labelstud.io/guide/api.html#Export-annotations) or the [Label Studio UI](https://labelstud.io/guide/export.html):
 ``` python
 from evalme.matcher import Matcher